 Location: Colgan hall, Room 229G (Student Health Services office)

 Counseling and Psychological Services (CAPS) provides individual counseling, group counseling, workshops and outreach programs to faculty, staff and students.
 Services are provided by a staff of professional counseling and clinical psychologists and professional counselors.

-A CAPS representative is available at the Science and Technology Campus during spring and fall semesters.
+A CAPS counselor is available at the Science and Technology Campus during spring and fall semesters.

-The Office of Disability Services provides resources and advocacy to all students who register.
-By registering with the ODS, our staff can best understand the needs of students whose concerns might include cognitive (e.g., learning, psychological, and closed head injury), sensory, mobility, and other impairments.
-The intent of the ODS is to facilitate reasonable accommodations and disability-related services which afford equal access to university programs and activities.
+Disability Services provides resources and advocacy to all students who register.
+By registering with the DS, our staff can best understand the needs of students whose concerns might include cognitive (e.g., learning, psychological, and closed head injury), sensory, mobility, and other impairments.
+The intent of the DS is to facilitate reasonable accommodations and disability-related services which afford equal access to university programs and activities.

-A representative from the Office of Disability Services is available at the Science and Technology Campus upon request.
+A representative from Disability Services is available at the Science and Technology Campus upon request.
 Please call 703-993-2474 to schedule an appointment.
-Visit ods.gmu.edu for more information.
+Visit ds.gmu.edu for more information.

 Student Health Services

 Student Health Services’ goal is to provide high quality health care, counseling, health education and prevention services to George Mason University students.

 The clinic at the Science and Technology Campus is staffed by a Licensed Nurse Practitioner.
 Appointments are preferred, but walk-ins are available.
 Please call the clinic phone number to schedule a visit.

 Location: Student Union Building 1 (SUB 1), Suite 3200, Fairfax Campus